 PhD in Mathematics, Stanford University, USA

 Sadok Kallel taught mathematics at the University of British Columbia in Canada, and then at the University of Lille in France.
-His research interests are in algebraic topology and Homotopy Theory, two branches of modern geometry.
-He is a founding member of the Mediterranean Institute for the Mathematical Sciences, and the Southern Mediterranean University, institutions both based in Tunisia.
+His research interests are in algebraic topology and homotopy theory, two branches of modern geometry, with applications to non-linear analysis and differential geometry.
+He is a founding member and the current Director of the Mediterranean Institute for the Mathematical Sciences.

 PhD in Applied Mathematics, Michigan State University, USA

 Suheil Khoury has taught in mathematics departments for more than 16 years at institutions such as the College of Science and Technology, Jerusalem; the University of Houston-Downtown, USA; and Amman University, Jordan.
 His areas of research and teaching interest are differential equations, mathematical fluid dynamics, and computational and numerical mathematics.
 He won a teaching award from Michigan State University and the Shoman Prize in Mathematics.

 PhD in History of Mathematics, Université Laval, Canada

 Saadia Khouyibaba's research interest is the history of mathematics and math education.
 Her teaching interests are mathematics for business, mathematics for architects and remedial courses.
 She is also interested in teaching mathematics with technology.

 Guillaume Leduc has taught mathematics for more than seven years, teaching at the University of Quebec at Montreal, Canada and AUS.
 His areas of research and teaching interest are stochastic processes and, in particular, superprocesses, actuarial mathematics and financial mathematics.
 Prior to his academic career, he worked for seven years for financial institutions, actuarial consulting firms and insurance companies.